Artificially intelligent agents in the social and behavioral sciences: A history and outlook: Simulations and early agent-based models

-As we will discuss further below in the context of systems science, one radical insight in 20th-century science was that when a system contains feedback loops, so things affect themselves, one cannot discuss causality in usual terms~\cite{cybernetic_moment}.
+\paragraph{To facilitate systems thinking} As we will discuss further below in the context of systems science, one radical insight in 20th-century science was that when a system contains feedback loops, so things affect themselves, one cannot discuss causality in usual terms~\cite{cybernetic_moment}.
 Mathematical models get hard to solve, but, as some early papers point out, could still be analyzed by computer simulations~\cite{gullahorn1965,zelditch_evan}.